thomazach/POCS-moxa-build/README.md

 #### `observational_scheduler`
 This module is imported by core.
 It contains a target class that has important information about a single star or field.
 This includes RA/DEC coordinates, image settings, and a command that will be recognized by other modules.
 It also contains the `getTargetQueue` function, which creates a heap of target instances ordered from highest priority to lowest priority based off of a specified `.yaml` file.
 This function is called in core to create a list of targets that the system will attempt to observe.
 #### `logger`
-This is the system wide logging object.
-TODO: UPDATE WITH MORE INFO
+This module is the system wide logging object, called `astroLogger`.
+It supports colored logs and inherits python's `logging.Logger` object, and is used in the same way.
+When initializing the logger, please use `logger = astroLogger(color_enabled=True)` for consistency.
+Log files are located in `/logger/logs/`, and each python file is given its own log file.
 #### `mount`
 This mount module is designed for the iEQ30Pro.
 This mount uses the serial [iOptron RS-232 Command Language V2.5](http://www.ioptron.com/v/ASCOM/RS-232_Command_Language2014_V2.5.pdf).
 The mount module uses this command language along with pyserial to control the mount.
 After core writes a target instance to `current_target.pickle`, it executes the mount module which will then establish communication with the mount, start an ongoing loop and read the pickle file.
 If the target instance's `cmd` attribute is `'slew to target'` the mount will unpark, slew to the specified coordinates in the pickle file and start tracking.
 It will then change the pickle files `cmd` attribute to `'take images'` and call the `cameras` module.
 The mount loop will end and park the mount after the cameras have finished taking images.
 #### `cameras`